gnuwimp/flw/README.md

 The source will NOT compile with Microsoft Visual Studio.
 The API is not stable and may change from time to time.

-The source are using C++17 features and all widgets are in the namespace flw.
+The source are using C++17 features.
+All FLTK related classes and functions are in namespace flw.
 None gui classes are in namespace gnu (Date, File, JS).

 Use the amalgamated version of all source files in the root directory of flw (flw.h, flw.cpp).
 The source files in the src/ directory are intended for development of flw.